Debts owed local contractors creating unemployment – GhCCI

 Speaking on the Morning Starr with Francis Abban the Chief Executive Officer for the Chamber, Mr. Emmanuel Cherry indicated that the government is collapsing the few jobs created in the system through the nonpayment of debts owed them.

 “The contractor has employed the services of artisan, suppliers and what have you.
-So just imagine how much employment just one contractor has generated.
-So, if you deliberately decide to punish them by not paying him just imagine how many jobs have been lost.
+So just imagine how many employment just one contractor has generated.
+So if you deliberately decide to punish them by not paying him just imagine how many jobs have been lost.

 “Today most of our frontline contractors have laid off workers.
 I know a contractor who has over 900 full-time employees.
 He has laid off over 500 and he is still going through the list to lay off more.
 Already we are struggling with unemployment in the country,” Mr. Cherry stated.